xing/hops/DOCUMENTATION.md

 npm install --save hops-redux
 ```

-Sometimes presets have `peerDependencies` which need to be installed as well - take a look at the [indiviual preset sections](#available-presets) or watch out for peer dependency warnings in your terminal.
+Sometimes presets have `peerDependencies` which need to be installed as well - take a look at the [individual preset sections](#available-presets) or watch out for peer dependency warnings in your terminal.

 ### Activating presets